LucieB-coder/DouShouQi-Swift-Game/README.md

 ## Project and Packages

-Project `DouShouQi_CL` : The command line interface of the game
+Project `DouShouQi_CLI` : The command line interface of the game

 Package `Model`: Model of the application, containing structures, enumerations and tests